TheFoxyHu3/Vijoy-for-LOVE/README.md

 ## Instalation

-Just require in your script and set function, like this setup.
+Just download and require in your script and set function, like this setup.

 ```lua
 require "Vjoy"